CaesarXInsanium/StructureInterpretationNotes/src/02hierarchy_closure.md

 the different procedures that act on the painter.

 Higher order operations can be achieved with procedure generators.
-The power lies in lisp's ability to create entirely new languaghes.
+The power lies in lisp's ability to create entirely new languages.

-I am able to use the picture language and test it out using DrRacket and the SCIP pacakge.
+I am able to use the picture language and test it out using DrRacket and the SCIP package.

 The lecture talks about the closure property.
 From I can follow I only need to implement some very basic primitives in order to implement the full stack of the picture language.

+Frames are a definition of rectangles/canvas that are painter.
+A painter is an object that when painted draws a picture.